NiekD/pilight/docs/source/eventing/actions/label.rst

    IF 1 == 1 THEN label DEVICE tempLabel TO 23.5 FOR 10 SECOND
-   IF 1 == 1 THEN label DEVICE tempLabel TO Bell rang AFTER 30 SECOND IF 1 == 1 THEN label DEVICE tempLabel TO None FOR 10 MINUTE AFTER 30 SECOND
+   IF 1 == 1 THEN label DEVICE tempLabel TO Bell rang AFTER 30 SECOND IF 1 == 1 THEN label DEVICE tempLabel TO None FOR 10 MINUTE AFTER 30 SECOND IF 1 == 1 THEN label DEVICE tempLabel TO Door was opened BLINK on FOR 1 MINUTE